zhossain-info/json-assertion/README.md

 `@objContainsKeys(keys...)
 Scope: Parent`
 Validates all the keys are available in input object

+`@arrContainsElement(elements...)
+Scope: Parent`
+Validates all the elements are available in input array

 `@arrlenMinmax(min, max) Scope: Parent`
 Validates the json array size is in range (inclusive)